 Subsequent General Assemblies added further modifications to the General Board structure.
 The 1936 assembly introduced the factor of numerical strength as well as geography in determining representation from each zone.
 There was the accompanying limitation that no zone caucus could nominate more than one person from a particular district on that zone until all districts had a nominee.
 This meant that only in rare cases would any district have more than one member on the General Board.

 With this numerical formula adopted, the result was a general "upsetting of the fruit basket" with many new names appearing on the roster of the General Board.
-The Department of Foreign missions likewise experienced considerable turnover.
+The Department of Foreign Missions likewise experienced considerable turnover.
 Those elected were: A. K. Bracken (chairman), Hardy C. Powers (vice-chairman), Samuel Young, R. V. DeLong, M. Kimber Moulton, A. E. Sanner, E. O. Chalfant, and Mrs. S. N. Fitkin.

-The 1944 General Assembly made no basic change in General Board structure, but the increasing popularity of the Department of Foreign Missions resulted in the addition of 2 more members for a total of 10.
-The problem of imbalance was not addressed until 1948 when legislation passed to restrict membership in any department to one-third of the total board, whose membership now stood at 24.
+The 1944 General Assembly made no basic change in the General Board structure, but the increasing popularity of the Department of Foreign Missions resulted in the addition of 2 more members for a total of 10.
+The problem of imbalance was not addressed until 1948 when legislation was passed to restrict membership in any department to one-third of the total board, whose membership now stood at 24.
 The 8 elected to the Department of Foreign Missions were: A. K. Bracken (chairman), Roy Cantrell (vice-chairman), L. M. Spangenberg, A. E. Sanner, Selden D. Kelley, Paul Updike, A. E. Ramquist, and Mrs. Louise R. Chapman.

-By this time some semblance of routine had been established in the conduct of General Board business.
-For the Department of Foreign Missions it meant meeting for several days ahead of the General Board session to take care of all its business.
+By this time, some semblance of routine had been established in the conduct of General Board business.
+For the Department of Foreign Missions, it meant meeting for several days ahead of the General Board session to take care of all its business.
 Chief items on the agenda were hearing personal reports from missionaries on furlough, interviewing prospective missionaries including making assignments to the various fields, and drawing up the annual budget.
 The budget requests from the fields, as might be expected, totaled much more than available funds, and determining the allocations to each one was a long and painful process.
 By now the foreign missionary program had become a multimillion-dollar business and was experiencing explosive growth, particularly in the years immediately following World War II.